 The Company assesses the impairment of identifiable intangible assets whenever events or changes in circumstances indicate that an asset's carrying amount may not be recoverable.
 Recoverability of an asset is measured by the comparison of the carrying amount to the sum of the undiscounted estimated future cash flows the asset is expected to generate, offset by estimated future costs to dispose of the product to which the asset relates.
 If an asset is considered to be impaired, the amount of such impairment would be measured as the difference between the carrying amount of the asset and its fair value.
 The Company's cash flow assumptions are based on historical and forecasted future revenue, operating costs, and other relevant factors.
 Assumptions and estimates about the remaining useful lives of the Company's intangible assets are subjective and are affected by changes to its business strategies.
-If management's estimate of the fair value of the Company's assets could change significantly.
+If management's estimates of future operating results change, or if there are changes to other assumptions, the estimate of the fair value of the Company's assets could change significantly.
 Such change could result in impairment charges in future periods, which could have a significant impact on the Company's operating results and financial condition.
-For the years ended December 31, 2023 and 2022, there were no events or changes in circumstances to indicate that intangible assets carrying amounts may not be recoverable.
+For the years ended December 31, 2024 and 2023, there were no events or changes in circumstances to indicate that intangible assets carrying amounts may not be recoverable.